sirosen/globus-sdk-python/docs/upgrading.rst

     client = MyClientClass()

-Because the ``transport_class`` has been removed from clients, this mechanism has changed.
-In order to customize the same information, users should first instantiate a client and then modify the attributes of the ``request_retry_checks`` object:
+Under SDK v4, in order to customize the same information, users can simply client and then modify the attributes of the ``retry_configuration`` object:

 .. code-block:: python